The Affirmative Action Monitoring Committee Guidelines and Departmental Search Process and Procedures

-Beginning of search: review departments’ search plans and ads, as outlined in section A. Give feedback, make requests for additional information, or offer approval within 2 days of receipt.
+Beginning of search: review departments’ search plans and ads, as outlined below.
+Give feedback, make requests for additional information, or offer approval within 2 days of receipt.

-Visits/Interviews: review department’s report as outlined in section B. Respond within 2 days.
+Visits/Interviews: review department’s report as outlined below.
+Respond within 2 days.

-Offers: review department’s request to make an offer as outlined in section C. Respond within 2 days.
+Offers: review department’s request to make an offer as outlined below.
+Respond within 2 days.

-Review Target of Opportunity requests, as outlined in section D.
+Review Target of Opportunity requests, as outlined below.